A Conversation with William Arnold

 The cover of the December 2014 Vanity Fair refers to the death of Vincent van Gogh as “Art’s Greatest Mystery.”
 How do you feel about that?

-Because, as the full contours of this mystery become known -- as they are just beginning to be -- I believe our culture will be hard pressed to come up with another historical icon whose death is so shrouded in astounding possibilities.
+Because, as the full contours of this mystery become known -- as they are just beginning to be -- I believe you'd be hard pressed to come up with another historical icon whose death is so shrouded in astounding possibilities.
 Or one that suggests such an epic scale of malevolence behind it.
 Or one that so credibly reaches past its central figure to pull into its cast of victims and villains such diverse historical luminaries as François Mitterrand, Edouard Manet and Antonin Artaud.
-To my mind, it’s the historical mystery of all historical mysteries.
+To my mind, it’s the historical murder mystery of all historical murder mysteries.

 What about the deaths of Marilyn Monroe and JFK?
 Napoleon and King Tut?
 Surely, they are --